Hey Kids (Start Here)

 “In her sleep?”
 Rush said mildly.
 “That’s unreasonably optimistic.”

 “Never bring that up again,” Rush snapped.
-“As far as I’m concerned I never met any of your fucking students.”
+“As far as I’m concerned, I never met a student.”

 “You—”

-Volker took a deep breath and then another, trying to feel the ground under his feet and cool planes of the first aid kit in his hands.
-He knelt next to his bag, zipping it shut, bracing his hands against its canvas outlines.
-“Colonel What’s-His-Name had better not kill my cat,” he said to Rush, trying to force a bravado he didn’t feel into his voice.
+Volker took a breath.
+Then another, trying to feel the ground under his feet and the cool planes of the first aid kit in his hands.
+He knelt next to his bag, zipped it shut, and rested his hands against its canvas outlines.
+“Colonel What’s-His-Name had better not kill my cat.”
+He forced a bravado he didn’t feel into his voice.
 “Otherwise—”

-“David is not going to kill your cat,” Rush said derisively.
-“That would make no sense.”
+“David won’t kill your cat,” Rush said derisively.
+“Be reasonable.”

 “Yeah.
-Because this day has made so much sense so far,” Volker said as he crossed the room, glaring at Rush in a passably aggressive manner as he pulled a bag of cat litter out of the bottom of his pantry.
-“And ‘David’ seems like a really nice, reasonable guy.
-Where did you find him?”
+Because this day has been soooo reasonable,” Volker muttered.
+He crossed to the kitchen and pulled a bag of cat litter from the bottom of his pantry.
+“And ‘David’ seems like a really nice, really reasonable guy.
+Where’d you find him?”

-Rush slipped a pack of cigarettes out of his pocket and looked away.
+Rush slipped a pack of cigarettes from his pocket.
 “He found me.”

-Volker shut his eyes, pressing one hand against his mouth in the shadows of his disrupted kitchen.
+Volker shut his eyes and pressed his hand against his mouth in the shadows of his disrupted kitchen.

 He stayed like that for one second.